hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/subqueries.md

 ## No Materialization of Subqueries

-Even though subqueries are used in a very similar way as tables or views, they are treated differently by LiveSQL.
-The structure of tables and views is retrieved from the database, and their column names and types are fully known by LiveSQL.
-If the table `CLIENT` has a column named `BRANCH_ID` LiveSQL can conveniently use this column as in `c.branchId` in the query definition.
+Even though subqueries are used in a very similar way to tables and views, they are treated differently by LiveSQL.
+Since the structure of tables and views is retrieved from the database in advance, their column names and types are fully known by LiveSQL.

+For example, if the table `CLIENT` has a column named `BRANCH_ID` LiveSQL can conveniently use this column as `c.branchId` in the LiveSQL query definition, and the Java compiler conveniently checks their existence and type.

-On the other hand subqueries do produce columns with names on the fly, but these are unknown to LiveSQL.
-Subquery columns are not *materialized*.
+On the other hand subqueries do produce on-the-fly columns but these are unknown to LiveSQL in advance and cannot be checked by the Java compiler while writing the query.
+Subquery columns are not ***materialized***.

-To use subquery columns in external statements or clauses LiveSQL includes six methods:
+Therefore, to refer to non-materialized subquery columns in external statements LiveSQL includes six methods:

 - `.num("columnName")` to reference a numeric subquery column.
 - `.str("columnName")` to reference a string/varchar subquery column.